 And of course, some JDBC drivers exist to be used with the matching DBMS.

-This was made automatic in the newest versions of MariaDB.
+Point 2 was made automatic in the newest versions of MariaDB.

 Compiling from Source Distribution

 Even when the Java JDK has been installed, CMake sometimes cannot find the location where it stands.
 For instance, on Linux the Oracle Java JDK package might be installed in a path not known by the CMake lookup functions causing error message such as: